 Home inspectors look for all the same things that you would look for in a typical full basement.
 We look for cracks in the foundation or leaning walls.
 We look for water penetrating the wall and the dreaded MOLD.

 We take a look at the overall condition of the boiler or furnace.
 We look for service tags as this is a sign the owner did maintain the heating system.
 With a furnace, we check the flame to see any signs of a cracked heat exchanger.
 In the end, we are looking for things that are not correct.
-We will recommend a Professional to come look at the system if we find defects that need to be fixed.
+We will recommend a professional to come to look at the system if we find defects that need to be fixed.

 Not much to look at in a thermostat.
 They usually work or don’t.